Norman Conquest: Revolts of 1069

-Early in 1069 the newly installed Norman Earl of Northumbria, Robert de Comines, and several hundred soldiers accompanying him were massacred at Durham.
-The Northumbrian rebellion was joined by Edgar, Gospatric, Siward Barn and other rebels who had taken refuge in Scotland.
-The castellan of York, Robert fitzRichard, was defeated and killed, and the rebels besieged the Norman castle at York.
-William hurried north with an army, defeated the rebels outside York and pursued them into the city, massacring the inhabitants and bringing the revolt to an end.
-He built a second castle at York, strengthened Norman forces in Northumbria and then returned south.
+Early in 1069, the newly installed Norman Earl of Northumbria, Robert de Comines, and several hundred soldiers accompanying him were massacred at Durham.
+The Northumbrian rebellion was joined by Edgar, Gospatric, Siward Barn, and other rebels who had taken refuge in Scotland.
+The castellan of York, Robert fitz Richard, was defeated and killed, and the rebels besieged the Norman castle at York.
+William hurried north with an army, defeated the rebels outside York, and pursued them into the city, massacring the inhabitants and bringing the revolt to an end.
+He built a second castle at York, strengthened Norman forces in Northumbria, and then returned south.
 A subsequent local uprising was crushed by the garrison of York.
 Harold's sons launched a second raid from Ireland and were defeated at the Battle of Northam in Devon by Norman forces under Count Brian, a son of Eudes, Count of Penthièvre.
 In August or September 1069 a large fleet sent by Sweyn II of Denmark arrived off the coast of England, sparking a new wave of rebellions across the country.
-After abortive raids in the south, the Danes joined forces with a new Northumbrian uprising, which was also joined by Edgar, Gospatric and the other exiles from Scotland as well as Waltheof.
+After abortive raids in the south, the Danes joined forces with a new Northumbrian uprising, which was also joined by Edgar, Gospatric, and the other exiles from Scotland, as well as Waltheof.
 The combined Danish and English forces defeated the Norman garrison at York, seized the castles and took control of Northumbria, although a raid into Lincolnshire led by Edgar was defeated by the Norman garrison of Lincoln.